Skip to content

 KeyLives inProtection

-The orchestrator and child keys use the same plaintext + mode-0600 pattern as JAW CLI's ~/.jaw/keystore.json.
-It's the same storage profile that any unix-style CLI tool uses for credentials.
+The orchestrator and child keys use the same plaintext, mode-0600 pattern that any unix-style local agent uses for credentials.

 WalletAuthorityBound

-Main accountFull control by passkey holderNone, this is the sovereign tier
+Main accountFull control by passkey holder.
+Co-owner of every orchestrator you've used.None.
+This is the sovereign tier.

-Children are bounded by ERC-7715 grants.
+Children are bounded by ERC-7715 grants signed by the orchestrator at spawn time.
+The grant specifies which contracts, which selectors, which tokens, what spend cap, what period, and an expiry.
 Anything outside scope reverts at the validator.
-There's no AGENSAI middleware that could fail open.
+There's no AGENSAI permission engine that could fail open.

 Revocation is one on-chain transaction.
 Once landed, the validator rejects every subsequent call against the revoked permissionId.
-No grace period; no soft delete.
+No grace period, no soft delete.
+Retire batches every agent's revoke plus a balance drain into a single UserOp.

 We name the actual risks.
-Where coverage is partial, we say so.
+Coverage is honest about what we do and don't claim.

 ThreatCoverage

 Info-stealer malware scanning ~/.agensai/Real risk.
 Keys are in plaintext mode-0600 files.
 Damage bounded by the orchestrator's float.
-Main account is hardware-protected and unaffected.
-Same threat profile as JAW CLI's ~/.jaw/keystore.json.
+Main account hardware-protected and unaffected.
+The attacker gets the local key but main can drain and revoke from any other device.

-Sophisticated targeted attack on logged-in deviceBounded by orchestrator's float.
+Sophisticated targeted attack on logged-in deviceBounded by orchestrator float.
 Main account safe.
-Revoke + rotate completes in ~1 minute.
+Retire from another device completes in one passkey tap.

-AGENSAI / JustaLab breachZero impact on user funds.
-We hold no keys, no shares, no copies.
-The dashboard is static; the CLI is an npm package.
-There's no AGENSAI server to breach that has authority over your funds.
+AGENSAI breachZero impact on user funds.
+AGENSAI holds no keys, no shares, no copies.
+The dashboard is static, the MCP server is an npm package.
+Your fleet manifest is on ENS, not in our database.
+There is no AGENSAI server to breach that has authority over your funds.

-JAW or JustaName service outageCannot create new agents or update ENS records during the outage.
+JAW service outageCannot create new agents or update text records during the outage.
 Existing agents continue to operate (their permissions are on-chain).
-Main account access depends on keys.jaw.id for first-time device flows.
+Main-account passkey access depends on keys.jaw.id for first-time device flows.

 What AGENSAI explicitly doesn't claim

-We don't claim hardware-level security for the orchestrator.
-We claim bounded security: a compromise hurts only as much as the orchestrator's float, and recovery is fast.
+We don't claim hardware-level security for the orchestrator's local key.
+We claim bounded security: a compromise of that key hurts only as much as the orchestrator's float, and main can drain or retire from anywhere.

 We don't claim hardware-level security for child keys.
 We claim scoped security: a child compromise hurts only as much as that child's grant lets it.